Bu Jiang

-Bu Jiang (不降) was the eleventh king of the semi-legendary Xia dynasty.
+Bu Jiang (不降 (Bù Jiàng, Pu-Chiang)) was the eleventh king of the semi-legendary Xia dynasty.
 He ruled for 59 years.

 Family

 Bu Jiang was a son of Xie of Xia and his consort and thus a grandson of Mang of Xia and brother of Jiong of Xia.

 His consort is unknown, and it is possible that he had concubines.
 His son was Kong Jia and his nephew was Jin of Xia.